webboty/Dexter-Wiki/Dexter-USB-Connection.md

+**Note: This is about the USB Micro B port on Dexter that makes it a peripheral, and NOT about the USB A port which allows Dexter to be a USB HOST for other peripherals such as [serial adapters](Dexter-Serial-Peripherals), [modbus devices](Dexter-ModBus), [web cams](WebCam), [audio adapters](https://github.com/HaddingtonDynamics/Dexter/issues/72), etc...**

 The [MicroZed](MicroZed) processor board on Dexter has as Micro B USB connector at the bottom of the board, left of the CAT5 and USB A connector, directly in front of the SDCard slot, which provides a serial connection to a PC via a SiLabs CP2104 adapter.
 ("SiLabs" stands for "Silicon Labs", a manufacturer) To use it connect a USB A to USB Micro B cable between the PC and Dexter.
 Then install the CP2104 device driver, find the COM port number and use a terminal program like screen or PuTTY to log in.
 Details below.